Houston Dog Parks

 The spacious five-acre complex features separate areas for large and small dogs, allowing them to socialize without putting anyone at risk.
 The park also offers amenities like benches, picnic tables, toys, agility equipment, waste disposal stations, and more – making it the perfect destination for pet parents looking to keep their pup entertained.

-Since 1994, Ervan Chew has been the first neighborhood park in Houston to allow dogs to legally run free, off-leash in a designated dog zone.
+Since 1994, Ervan Chew has been the first neighborhood park in Houston to legally allow dogs to run free, off-leash, in a designated dog zone.
 The dog zone is located adjacent to the picnic area and swimming pool.
-It is a fenced-in space, approximately 9,000 square feet in size and is designed to allow dogs to exercise freely.
+It is a fenced-in space, approximately 9,000 square feet, and is designed to allow dogs to exercise freely.
 The Ervan Chew Park dog zone was the first step in providing an area for off-leash dogs.

 Amenities include the double gated and fenced park, pick-up bags, water fountain, and benches around large trees.
-The park is a small pocket park within a small neighborhood park that has a nice playground.
-Dawn-dusk; no children under 12.
+The park is a small pocket park within a small neighborhood with a nice playground—Dawn-dusk; no children under 12.

 TC Jester Dog Park